MarcelRaschke/website/src/blog/2018-10-16-github-security-alerts-improvement.md

   </a>
 </p>

-Dependabot has [automatically responded to security advisories][automatically-respond-to-security-advisories] since April, and using GitHub's vulnerability alerts database as a source since [July][github-security-alerts-original].
-Whenever a new vulnerability is announced we immediately open PRs to update all Dependabot users to secure versions.
+Dependabot has been using GitHub's vulnerability alerts database as a source since [July][github-security-alerts-original], but the new Security Alerts API gives us more data and makes the information available to us in real time.

-GitHub's new Security Alerts API gives us more data about the vulnerabilities we're helping to protect you from, and makes the information available to us in real time.
 That means you can now expect a Dependabot PR to fix any security vulnerabilities seconds after they're published to GitHub's database.

-Stay safe out there!
+We've got more security news coming soon - stay tuned, and stay safe out there!

 🕵️‍♀️